Facebook

 You could liken this mode of kiddie transportation to a single stroller with more room at the back for an older child.

-• These strollers are not going to be as compact or lightweight as a single stroller.
+• They are not as compact or lightweight as a single stroller.

 • The sunshades are often lacking, especially for the child in the rear.